-With a focus on rural health research, the Dunedin School of Medicine's Rural Postgraduate Programme provides postgraduate education for generalist doctors working in rural general practice and hospitals.
+With a focus on rural health research, Otago Medical School’s Rural Postgraduate Programme provides postgraduate education for generalist doctors working in rural general practice and hospitals.

 Rural postgraduate education